observablehq/plot/docs/interactions/pointer.md

 Plot.tip(alphabet, Plot.pointerY({x: "frequency", y: "letter"}))
 ```

-Like [pointer](#pointer), except the determination of the closest point considers mostly the *y* (vertical↕︎) position; this should be used for plots where *y* is the dominant dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.
+Like [pointer](#pointer), except the determination of the closest point considers mostly the *y* (<span class="emoji-vertical">vertical</span>) position; this should be used for plots where *y* is the dominant dimension, such as time in a time-series chart, the binned quantitative dimension in a histogram, or the categorical dimension of a bar chart.